-An Environmental Assessment4 was submitted that identifies the two rezoning areas as both having Environmental Sensitive Area (ESA) 2.
+An Environmental Assessment was submitted that identifies the two rezoning areas as both having Environmental Sensitive Area (ESA) 2.
 The proposed new P1 land is partially composed of provincially Blue-listed ecosystem and has greater ecological integrity than the proposed new R3 land having been exposed to less historical disturbance.
-The proposed new R3 land has some Red-listed species but has greater areas of disturbance and is thus host to a greater proportion of invasive species.
-The report "anticipates that the impact on terrestrial resource values as a result of the proposed re-zoning will be low" but additionally makes mitigation recommendations such as construction timing for wildlife preservation, managing site equipment, as well as controlling erosion, weed spread and disturbance.
+The proposed new R3 land is considered a Red-listed ecosystem but has greater areas of disturbance and is thus host to a greater proportion of invasive species.
+The report "anticipates that the impact on terrestrial resource values as a result of the proposed rezoning will be low" but additionally makes mitigation recommendations such as construction timing for wildlife preservation, managing site equipment, as well as controlling erosion, weed spread and disturbance.
 These and other recommendations from the report will be considered with the future development permit prior to site disturbance.